 Hi, I’m Ginny, also known by my mom’s childhood nickname for me, Ginny Sheller.
 I am a follower of Jesus Christ.
 My life’s greatest priority is to share the joy I’ve found in him.
 I found my home in the Catholic Church in 2005 and I will be forever grateful for the truth and beauty I found there.

 I met my husband Jonny in the most unlikely of ways and we got married less than six months later.
 I was twenty, he was twenty one.
 I will confess that I was a bit of a wreck, and he was a bit of a rescuer.
-We have been married now for over fourteen years.
+We have been married now for fifteen years.
 Ours is one of those “no one thought we’d make it” stories.

 I have a degree in plant pathology from the University of Georgia in Athens, but I threw my career plans out the window when I looked into my firstborn’s face for the first time.
 I’m not sure that all those student loans were worth it, but I do love my job as a homeschooling mama.